 - Symptoms of Dog Dementia

 - Herbs and Supplements That May Reverse Symptoms of Dog Dementia

 - Resources and Help

 - Pet News From PR Newswire

 Is there life after a diagnosis of Dog Dementia?
-There certainly is, and Murphy is proof of that fact.
-At 16-1/2 years old, Murphy is thriving 1-1/2 years after his symptoms started.
+There certainly is and Murphy is proof of that fact.
+At 16-1/2 years old, Murphy is happy and thriving 16 months after his symptoms started.